Home Goof Gallery Timeline Biographies Evolution References Search Email

 From Darwin and the Barnacle by Rebecca Stott

 In 1846, in his effort to develop his competence in comparative anatomy, he began working on monographs about cirripedes (marine invertebrates including barnacles).
-Darwin's interest in barnacles began during his Beagle voyage, when he discovered a tiny burrowing barnacle, illustrated at right, in a conch shell.
-Darwin's casual curiosity transmogrified into an eight-year commitment during which he dissected hundreds of barnacles, established friendships throughout the science community, published four volumes and became the world's foremost barnacle expert.
+Darwin's interest in barnacles began during his Beagle voyage, when he discovered a tiny burrowing barnacle, illustrated here, in a conch shell.
+Darwin's casual curiosity transmogrified into an eight-year commitment during which he dissected hundreds of barnacles, developed a much better appreciation for intraspecies variability, established friendships throughout the science community, published four volumes and became the world's foremost barnacle expert.
 His cirripede research won him the Royal Medal and even the admiration of Richard Owen, the man who would become his nemesis later in life.
-Although convinced that species change over time, he shrewdly avoided evolutionary theory in his cirripede monographs, deciding to first establish a reputation as a scrupulous researcher.
+Too bad the tedious project won barnacles Darwin's lasting contempt; at one point he wrote a friend that he hated barnacles "as no man ever did before."
+Although convinced that species change over time, Darwin shrewdly avoided evolutionary theory in his cirripede monographs, deciding to first establish a reputation as a scrupulous researcher.
 By the time he published Origin, he had already won the respect of scientists who might otherwise have ignored his work.

-Darwin's last paper focused on the movement of freshwater bivalves between water bodies, and gave the example of a clam clamped to the leg of a water beetle.
+Remarking that few situations perplexed him more that "the dispersal of land Mollusca," Darwin experimented on land snails, submerging them in saltwater to see how long they could survive.
+He found Helix pomatia lasted at least 20 days in those conditions.
+His last published paper focused on the movement of freshwater bivalves between water bodies, and gave the example of a clam clamped to the leg of a water beetle.
 Darwin received the beetle and its bivalve cargo from an amateur naturalist named Walter Crick.
-Darwin died within weeks, but Walter Crick's grandson, Francis Crick, would uncover the structure of DNA 70 years later.
+Darwin died within weeks.
+Walter Crick's grandson, Francis Crick, would uncover the structure of DNA 70 years later.

 There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.